|

 sitting in the centre of the Great Lakes region of Canada,

+on the shore of Lake Ontario.
 The city is Canada's chief manufacturing, financial,

 and communications centre, business capital and largest